DOI-USGS/hyswap/docs/source/examples/streamflow_duration_hydrograph_examples.rst

 Plotting by Water Year
 **********************

-The examples above show how to plot the percentiles by day of year using the calendar year.
+The examples above show how to plot the percentiles by day of year using the :ref:`calendar year <CaLabel>`.
-In this example, we will plot the percentiles by day of water year, as water years are commonly by hydrologists.
+In this example, we will plot the percentiles by day of :ref:`water year <WYLabel>`, as water years are commonly used by hydrologists.
 The only change this requires from above is specifying the type of year we are planning to use when calculating the daily percentile thresholds.

 .. plot::